mikenew01/image-comparison/README.md

 # Image Comparisons and Clustering Ideas
 Curated ideas list of Techniques and Possible Approaches to do Image Comparisons and Clustering

 They are arranged roughly in increasing order of complexity

+**Note to Beginners**: Get started with the [Python image comparison tutorial](https://www.pyimagesearch.com/2014/09/15/python-compare-two-images/)

 ## Image Subtraction
 1. Subtract one image from another